mobino/mobino_api/README.txt

 What is Mobino
 --------------

-How do I get payed with Mobino
+How do I get paid with Mobino
 ------------------------------